Career Advice - creating a Career that Works for You

 A new start.

-When my life began to change, I didn't need career advice.
-I chose not to work in that environment, with the same personalities, plus I'd have had to retrain, and probably be doing a job I didn't enjoy.
+I'd completely changed my experience of life, I didn't need career advice.
+I chose not to work in the old environment, with the same personalities, where my growth would be limited by politics.
+Plus with recent developments, I'd have had to retrain, and probably be doing a job I didn't enjoy.

 If this is the option you think you will take, I can help you make the choice, discussing options, and planning how you are going to achieve the move.